kyma-project/cli/README.md

 ### Kyma CLI as a kubectl plugin

-> **NOTE**: To use Kyma CLI as a kubectl plugin, your Kubernetes version must be 1.12.0 or higher.
+> **NOTE**: To use Kyma CLI as a kubectl plugin, use Kubernetes version 1.12.0 or higher.

 A plugin is a standalone executable file with a name prefixed with `kubectl-` .
 To use the plugin perform the following steps: